 I am a veteran of the United States Army, a bar passed Lawyer and a PhD student, yet racism has stripped my life to the gleaming white bone.
 I am not alone and Black women are especially vulnerable to institutionalized racism.
 These systems work in tandem to devalue us in our skin; our mothering; our loving; our education and our homes.

-Dismantling of systems that are destructive to Black women’s live is self-care; naming those systems is radical self loving.
+Dismantling systems that are destructive to Black women’s lives is self-care; naming those systems is radical self loving.
 The language for liberation is often translated for mourning when it is an actual call for mobility.
 Black women deserve more than we have been getting from several systems that are colonized against our best interests as Blacks and women; the educational system; the health care system; the criminal justice organization system; and the places where we work and reside.
-Most salient, decolonization must occur within the most reside our most intimate space, the bodies in which our spirits must find peace.
+Most salient, decolonization must occur within the most intimate space, the bodies in which our spirits must find peace.

 Perry, B. L., Harp, K. L., & Oser, C. B. (2013).
 Racial and gender discrimination in the stress process: implications for african american women’s health and well-being.
 Sociological perspectives : SP : official publication of the Pacific Sociological Association, 56(1), 25–48.

-Joyce Angela Hounkanrin is a lawyer, and Ph.D student living in Bronx, NY.
-Her fifth book When They Split My Soul Flowers Sprung Forth: A Black Womxn‘s Journey to Transformative Healing was released in May 2020.
+Joyce Hounkanrin is a lawyer, and Ph.D student living in Bronx, NY.
+Her fifth book, When They Split My Soul Flowers Sprung Forth: A Black Womxn‘s Journey to Transformative Healing, was released in May 2020.
 She is the Director of Sis Our Space, an organization intentioned on uplifting and expanding the intellectual traditions of Black Women.